 • Regular outings and workshops organised through the OFF-GRID programme funded by The Studio.
 Past activities have included life-drawing, pottery and flower arranging, trapeze class and exhibition visits.

+Looking to take your design career to the next challenging and exciting level?
 Apply now by submitting both your CV and portfolio to David Collins Studio.

 The Studio has recently won a series of new high-profile projects, and as such is looking to recruit exceptional, inspiring and inspirational candidates with experience in the high-end hospitality, retail, residential or maritime design sectors.
 The Studio is recruiting designers across Designer, Mid-weight and Senior levels, to work on both fixed-term or permanent contracts.